Registered Agent Responsibilities: What Do They Do?

 However, TSA officers might still ask some travelers to remove shoes if extra screening is needed.
 The new TSA regulations give officers flexibility based on security needs.
 Be patient and follow instructions if requested.

-The new baggage rules in 2025 focus on checked luggage and carry-on items.
+The new baggage rules focus on checked luggage and carry-on items.
 TSA uses better technology to inspect checked bags.
 This means they can find dangerous items more accurately.

 However, at airports with new CT scanners, you might not need to remove liquids from your bag, because TSA officers can see through bags clearly with the new machines.
 Always check your specific airport's rules before you travel.
 We recommend speaking with a lawyer if you have questions about the legal aspects of your flight plans.